- Dental bone grafting is performed to improve the density and volume of the jawbone.

 Can you get dental implants with bone loss?

 Yes, it is possible.
-But in this case, bone grafting is necessary to increase bone volume.
+However, in this case, bone grafting is necessary to increase bone volume.
 This creates a stable base in the bone structure for the implant.
 If your jaw is too thin or brittle, your implant is more likely to fail.
 The dentist will make the final decision about whether you are a candidate.

 Is bone grafting painful?